-A 5 minutes video tutorial, on UV map in Zbrush, can be seen in the official site: http://pixologic.com/zclassroom/lesson/polygroups-uv-master
+A 5 minutes video tutorial, on UV map in Zbrush, can be seen in the official site: http://pixologic.com/zclassroom/lesson/polygongroups-uv-master

 Step 2: Using UV maps as a positioning guide

 First create a UV map for the model.
 As discussed, for multiple texture projections, be sure to create multiple UV islands.